ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 Exception: Something went wrong
 ```

 In addition to setting up the `logger`, we have also used [@functools.wraps](https://docs.python.org/3/library/functools.html#functools.wraps) decorator.
 The `wraps` decorator updates the `wrapper` function to look like `func`.
-Our `@log` decorator can now be used on any function to catch every exception from *wrapped* function and log it in consistent manner.
+Our `@log` decorator can now be used on any function to catch every exception from *wrapped* function and log it in a consistent manner.

 Since `wrapper` function accepts all arguments (`*args and **kwargs`), the `@log` decorator can be extended to capture all the parameters passed to the decorated function.
 We can do this by just iterating over *args* and *kwargs* and joining them to form string message to log.